neondatabase/website/content/docs/guides/koyeb.md

 ---
 title: Use Neon with Koyeb
-subtitle: Learn how to connect a Neon PostgreSQL database to an application deployed with Koyeb
+subtitle: Learn how to connect a Neon Postgres database to an application deployed with Koyeb
 enableTableOfContents: true
 ---

 [Koyeb](https://www.koyeb.com/) is a developer-friendly, serverless platform designed to easily deploy reliable and scalable applications globally.
 Koyeb offers native autoscaling, automatic HTTPS (SSL), auto-healing, and global load-balancing across their edge network with zero configuration.

-This guide describes how connect a Neon PostgreSQL database to an application deployed with Koyeb.
+This guide describes how connect a Neon Postgres database to an application deployed with Koyeb.
 To follow the instructions in this guide, you require:

 - A [Koyeb account](https://app.koyeb.com/) to deploy the application.
 Alternatively, you can install the [Koyeb CLI](https://www.koyeb.com/docs/quickstart/koyeb-cli) if you prefer to deploy the application from your terminal.
-- A Neon account to deploy the PostgreSQL database.
+- A Neon account to deploy the Postgres database.
 If you do not have one, see [Sign up](/docs/get-started-with-neon/signing-up).

-The example application connects to your Neon PostgreSQL database using [Prisma](https://www.prisma.io/) as an ORM.
+The example application connects to your Neon Postgres database using [Prisma](https://www.prisma.io/) as an ORM.
 Prisma synchronizes the database schema with the Prisma schema included with the application and seeds the database.

 ## Create a Neon project

 1. Navigate to the [Neon Console](https://console.neon.tech/).
 1. Select **Create a project**.
-1. Enter a name for the project (`neon-koyeb`, for example), and select a PostgreSQL version and region.
+1. Enter a name for the project (`neon-koyeb`, for example), and select a Postgres version and region.
 1. Click **Create project**.

 A dialog pops up with your Neon connection string, which appears similar to the following: